 Hold the pen itself further up the handle.
 The tips of the ring and little fingers should rest on the table to guide you and give you stability.
 That high??
 Yes.
 With the tool in your hand, make circles in the air.
 Check out how much more range of motion the fingers have than with a handwriting pen hold!
 The hand’s only job is to hold the pen.
 The pressure you’ll apply to the pen comes from the wrist.

 3 Ways to Lighten Up Your Grip:

 - Take your index finger off of the pen as you write.
-It’ll relieve tension and get you used to relying on other parts of your hand and arm for writing.
+It’ll relieve tension and get you used to relying on your wrist and arm for applying pressure to the tool.
 You’ll see how much you can still accomplish without it.
 I learned this from Joi Hunt.

-- Hold a crumpled up tissue or paper towel in your palm as you write.
+- Hold a crumpled up tissue or paper towel in the palm of your writing hand as you write.
 It’ll make you aware of the space in your palm and how hard you might be squeezing your hand into a fist.
 Alternately, hold the paper towel in your non-writing hand and squeeze it.
 It’ll transfer some of the squeezing out of your writing hand.